bdjnk/open-options/README.md

 ### The Options Table

-The `options` argument to `settings.load` is a array of options, each potentially with a `sub` array of options.
+The `options` argument to `settings.load` is a array of options, each potentially with a `sub` array of options, and so on.

-The [main.lua](main.lua) file provides a simple yet complete example.
+The [main.lua](main.lua) file provides a straightforward example.

 ### Additional Functions